xCirno1/Math-Wizard/readme.md

 # Math Wizard
-This project was made to ensure that your calculations are precise and correct.
-The project is independent; it doesn't require any additional libraries.
-The goal is to create an easy-to-use program that solves math problems accurately.
-The project is open to any advice and requests (so please feel free to create issues or pull requests).
+Welcome to Math Wizard, a project designed to ensure precise and accurate mathematical calculations.
+This is an independent project, which eliminates the need for any additional libraries.
+Our primary goal is to provide users with an easy-to-use platform for solving math problems.
+We highly welcome your feedback, suggestions, and contributions, so please don't hesitate to create issues or pull requests.

 ## Installation
-The project is not available on pypi yet.
-To clone the project, run `git clone https://github.com/xCirno1/Math-Wizard`.
+Currently, Math Wizard is not available on PyPI (*yet).
+To get started, simply clone the project by running the following command: `git clone https://github.com/xCirno1/Math-Wizard`

 ## Basic Example
 ```python